Data Governance and Protection Policy

 1. Purpose and Objectives

-Inference Research LLP is dedicated to protecting the confidentiality and privacy of information entrusted to us in accordance with the UK Data Protection Act 2018 including its applied GDPR provisions (DPA 2018).
+Inference Research LLP is dedicated to protecting the confidentiality and privacy of information entrusted to us.

 This policy establishes the framework by which Inference governs, manages, and protects data across the organisation.
 It ensures that all data is managed ethically, securely, and in full compliance with existing regulations.
+This includes the UK Data Protection Act 2018 and its applied GDPR provisions (DPA 2018).

 2. Scope